 - Which data source is the best one for your insurance company?

-It depends on the business goals and use cases that are the best fit for each specific case.
+It depends on the business goals and uses cases that are the best fit for each specific case.
 Amodo can provide information coming directly from the connected car through an API.
-We can also provide an app or SDK that would help you get the full picture of the customer and engage them to get most value.
+We can also provide an app or SDK that would help you get the full picture of the customer and engage them to get the most value.